Buseoksa

-Buseoksa Temple is a Buddhist temple located near Mt.
-Bonghwang in Buseok-myeon, Yeongju, South Korea.
-It was founded by the prominent scholar-monk Uisang in 676, the 16th year of Munmu of Silla.
-Buseoksa temple is also well known as the "Temple of the Floating Stone".
+Buseoksa is a Buddhist temple located near the mountain Bonghwangsan in Buseok-myeon, Yeongju, South Korea.
+It was founded by the prominent scholar-monk Uisang in 676.

 Korean Huayan school was highly celebrated here by the lectures of Uisang, who was later called the respected scholar of Buseok and later the school also gained the name Buseok school.
 The temple houses the Muryangsujeon, which is the second oldest standing wooden building in South Korea, re-constructed in 1376.

 In 1372, large numbers of annexes were re-established by the great monk Won-eung at the time under King Gongmin's reign in 1376.
 A few buildings during Goryeo era (9th century to the late 14th century) remain until now, one of which is the main hall called Muryangsujeon located at the highest level, where Amitabha is enshrined.

 Legend

-According to Samgukyusa, which is the oldest remaining historical record of this region, there was a Chinese lady named Sunmyo who admired Uisang while his study in Tang China.
+According to Samguk yusa, which is the oldest remaining historical record of this region, there was a Chinese lady named Sunmyo who admired Uisang while his study in Tang China.
 Uisang was to leave Tang after finishing his study, and she dedicated herself so deeply and ended up transforming herself into a dragon to help him go over the challenges on his way back to Shilla.

 It is said she expelled the evils which blocked Uisang from building the temple at the current site.
 She hang huge stones high up in the sky upon heads of the evils.
 There is a huge "floating" stone just next to Muryangsujeon (Buseok means 'floating stone' in Korean).